Brett-Tanner/SQLZOO/README.md

 - 7/7

 ## 01
+- Cakewalk when you've learnt a bit of regex lol
+- CONCAT(col, string) concatenates, weirdly enough
+    - importantly, that lets you use col values in LIKE by concatenating them with '%'
+- REPLACE(string, string to replace, string replacement)
+    - does what the syntax says, you can pass col_names as long as they're strings

+## 02
 - **NO SPACES IN NUMBERS!!!**
 - XOR is a thing, shows rows where one of the two conditions are true but not both
 - length(col) gives you the length of the value in col